Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: clock sampling for proposed updates

 When $N_b=1$, the factorized Metropolis filter reduces to the original Metropolis filter since all interactions are in a single factor.
 The detailed balance condition will always be satisfied regardless.
 This leads to new optimization possibilities, which can be particularly useful in the case of glassy systems.

-In summary, the event-based sampling process is an efficient sampling scheme to determine the fate of an attempted update in a long-range quantum system.
-It offers three major benefits: (i) \textit{Reduced computational complexity}: The event-based sampling process dramatically reduces the computational complexity per update from ${\cal O}$($N$) to ${\cal O}$($N^\kappa$) $(0 \leq \kappa \leq 1)$.
-In most cases, $\mathcal{O}(1)$ update complexity can be achieved. (ii) \textit{Flexible update scheme}: the event-based sampling process is not limited to any specific update scheme.
-It can be integrated with various update strategies to enhance algorithm performance. (iii) \textit{Box technique}: the event-based sampling process can be constructed in various ways enabling further optimization for specific models.
+In summary, the recursive clock sampling process is an efficient sampling scheme to determine the fate of an attempted update in a long-range quantum system.
+It offers three major benefits: (i) \textit{Reduced computational complexity}: The clock sampling process dramatically reduces the computational complexity per update from ${\cal O}$($N$) to ${\cal O}$($N^\kappa$) $(0 \leq \kappa \leq 1)$.
+In most cases, $\mathcal{O}(1)$ update complexity can be achieved. (ii) \textit{Flexible update scheme}: the clock sampling process is not limited to any specific update scheme.
+It can be integrated with various update strategies to enhance algorithm performance. (iii) \textit{Box technique}: the clock sampling process can be constructed in various ways enabling further optimization for specific models.
 The interactions in the Hamiltonian can be grouped into boxes of tunable sizes to increase the overall acceptance rate.
-By reducing the computational complexity of the Metropolis filter's long-range interaction terms, the proposed event-based sampling scheme allows for the efficient exploration of a diverse array of fascinating physical phenomena in long-range interacting systems.
+By reducing the computational complexity of the Metropolis filter's long-range interaction terms, the proposed clock sampling scheme allows for the efficient exploration of a diverse array of fascinating physical phenomena in long-range interacting systems.